Similkameen Valley Road Trip, Osoyoos to Princeton — BC

 Farmers, Miners and First Nation People

 This is the rugged, rustic and real Similkameen Valley.
 BC’s newest emerging wine region is in the Cawston/Keremeos area, also known as the Organic Capital of Canada and the Fruit Stand Capital of Canada.
-Spend an afternoon at the Grist Mill and Gardens, an 1877 water wheel powered flour mill.
-Get ready for 360 degrees of stunning mountain and valley views at Cathedral Lakes.
-At Hedley you can tour the Mascot Mines, perched high atop a mountain and learn about the First Nation people at the Snaza’ist Discovery Centre.
+Spend an afternoon at the Grist Mill and Gardens, a 1877 water wheel powered flour mill.
+Get ready for 360 degrees of stunning mountain and valley views at Cathedral Provincial Park.
 Learn about our history as you walk the paths of pioneers, prospectors, ranchers and First Nations people who made this region what it is today.

 Wine Tours Your Way

 Take your time on this loop and do a wine tour.
-There are self-guided tours, tours through wine tour companies, and even helicopter tours that will take you where the sipping is scrumptious.
+There are self-guided tours, organized tours, and even helicopter tours that will take you where the sipping is scrumptious.